FAQ

 How do I cancel a subscription?

 You can cancel from the subscription area in your profile.
-Access remains available until the end of the current billing period.
-For billing questions or cancellation issues, contact [email protected].
+Access remains available until the end of the current billing period, so schools can export or review what they need before access changes.
+For billing questions or cancellation issues, contact support@schedull.app.

-Start by checking whether each class has enough available modules for its weekly subject load.
+Start by checking whether each class has enough available periods for its weekly subject load.
 Then review strict teacher availability, room requirements, shared teachers, and hard rules.
-Convert nice-to-have patterns into preferences and generate again.
+Convert nice-to-have patterns into soft preferences and generate again before adding more mandatory timetable rules.